dyno-might/dyno-might.github.io/_posts/2021-04-18-humidifiers.md

 # The risk-reward ratio is insane

 These calculations are uncertain.
 Our estimates for the harms particles cause are based on observational statistics, not randomized trials.
-Also, different types of particles surely cause amounts of trouble, and we don't know how harmful the kind humidifiers make are.
+Also, different types of particles surely cause different amounts of trouble, and we don't know how bad the kind humidifiers make are.
 But this uncertainty goes in both directions.
 The harms could be less than we estimate, or they could be even worse.

-Still, you might calculate the odds differently.
+You might calculate the odds differently.
 Say you're 75% sure that ultrasonic humidifiers are harmless.
-Then you still have to ask yourself if using an ultrasonic humidifier if worth the risk.
-Even a relatively small probability of losing three years is something to take seriously.
+Still, you still have to ask yourself if using an ultrasonic humidifier is worth the risk.
+Even a small probability of losing three years is something to take seriously.

 Alternatively, you might *really* hate dry air.
-The good news is that you can just get a steam humidifier or an evaporative humidifier will cost $20-100, and will humidify the air just as well.
-These seem to create almost no particles.
+The good news is that steam or evaporative humidifiers cost $20-100, humidify the air just as well, and seem to create almost no particles.
 (See [Park et al. (2020)](https://doi.org/10.3390/ijerph17228638) or [Paschold et al. (2003)](https://doi.org/10.1016/S1352-2310(02)00969-X) or [Highsmith et al. (1988)](https://doi.org/10.1021/es00174a019) or [the EPA](https://www.epa.gov/sites/production/files/2014-08/documents/humidifier_factsheet.pdf) or [public health Ontario](https://www.publichealthontario.ca/-/media/documents/e/2017/eb-humidifier-hc.pdf?la=en) or the [VA's](https://www.va.gov/vhapublications/ViewPublication.asp?pub_ID=9181) policy to prohibit ultrasonic humidifiers but allow steam.)

 When there's a possibility of a large harm, you have to be *very* confident that the danger is not real to justify ignoring the issue.

 # Epilogue: Counter-Claims

-**Deionized water and keeping the humidifier clean**
+**Using deionized water and keeping the humidifier clean**

 In principle, this could work.
 If there are absolutely no dissolved solids in the water, then no solid particles can be produced.
 This is basically what the [EPA](https://www.epa.gov/sites/production/files/2014-08/documents/humidifier_factsheet.pdf) recommends: Use distilled water, and completely clean and dry the humidifier after every usage.